team-monumental/monuments-and-memorials/docs/developer-resources.md

 ##### pages

-This folder contains the components that server as page entry points.
+This folder contains the components that serve as page entry points.
 These components are **stateful** and **non-presentational**.
 They render components from the `components` and `containers` folders.
 These components should generally only be rendered by `<Route>`s in `App.js` but there are a couple key exceptions, such as on the admin panel where we render the `SearchPage` within the `AdminPage`.

 ##### containers